-CC6.1b Please describe the inherent opportunities that are driven by changes in physical climate parameters ty driver impact me indire od impact fin timated nancial Management method Cost of lications -- ---
+Please describe your inherent opportunities that are driven by changes in physical climate parameters

-Opportuni ty driver Description Potential impact Timefra me Direct / Indire ct Likeliho od Magnitu de of impact Estimated financial implications Management method Cost of management Other physical climate opportuniti es Cisco sells products and solutions that provide or improve: - emergency response - promote security - allow remote working or collaboration.
+Opportuni ty driver Description Potential impact Timefra me Direct / Indire ct Likeliho od Magnitu de of impact Estimated financial implications Management method Cost of management Other physical climate opportuniti es Cisco sells products and solutions that provide or improve emergency response, security, and remote working or collaboration.
 Severe weather eventssuch as Tropical Storm Sandyrequire significant emergency response.
-Large, regional weather events require substantial coordinated emergency response to be effective, which requires coordinated emergency response to be effective, which requires coordination by national, state/provincial and local governments.
-We have specifically seen that such events drive demand for integrated communication systems that provide for broad interoperability and remote distribution of information to emergency teams.
-Shorter term drivers Increased demand for existing products/services >6 years Indirec t (Client ) More likely than not Medium The internet-enabled security, surveillance and emergency communications market as a whole is more than \$10B/yr and growing.
-In FY15 Cisco product revenue from Security was ~\$1.7B (see Investor Relations website for FY15) and is expected to continue to grow proportionally to the market opportunity.
-Remote collaboration along with desktop conferencing and teleworking, are each ~\$2B Cisco develops and sells products that provide or improve: 1. emergency response 2. promote security 3. allow remote working or collaboration The following product spaces are very robust and are expected to grow substantially.
+Large, regional weather events require substantial Increased demand for existing products/servi ces >6 years Indirec t (Client) More likely than not Medium The internet-enabled security, surveillance and emergency communications market as a whole is more than \$10B/yr and growing.
+In FY16 Cisco product revenue from Security was ~\$1.7B (see Cisco develops and sells products that provide or improve emergency response, security, and remote working or collaboration.
+The following product lines are robust, and expected to grow substantially.
 Cisco has maximized this opportunity by creating and growing dedicated business units, each with \$1B+ in sales.
 This level of market engagement provides critical mass for continued innovation and growth.
-1. Emergency response products are shown below Cisco IP Interoperability and Collaboration System (IPICS) Cisco IPICS Dispatch Console Cisco IPICS Mobile Client 2.
-Security or access control products Cisco Physical Access Gateway Cisco Video Surveillance 2000/2500/2600/2900/4000/5000 Series IP Cameras Cisco Video Surveillance Manager Cisco Video Analytics 3.
-Remote Cisco has invested >\$10B, mostly in OpEx, in the products listed over the last 5 years.
-This includes the WebEx and Tandberg acquisitions, CapEx/investme nts of \$3.3B and \$3.2B, respectively, in the year of acquisition.
-We continue to improve integration and interoperability in new generations of these products.
-We continue to invest >\$50M/yr (OpEx) for development and support of the products listed in the Methods used to manage risks/opportuniti es.
+1. Cisco has invested >\$10B, mostly in OpEx, in the products listed under management method, over the last 5 years.
+This includes the WebEx and Tandberg acquisitions, which were CapEx/investments of \$3.3B and \$3.2B respectively in